Testing Using the eiPlatform Emulator

 You will need to download sample files to do this tutorial.
 If you have not done so yet, please click this LINK.

 The EIP Emulator Management dialogue will appear.
-To start the Emulator, click the Start Emulator button.
+Click on the Configure Emulator button.

 A log window will appear below the Local Server Status section.
 To test information flowing through the EIP Emulator, the Listener must be activated.
 In this particular case, a Listener uses a Directory / File Listener, so placing a file in the Directory will begin processing.
 The interface will behave exactly as it would in a server environment unattended.
 Activity can be monitored using the Log View.